Pakistan: Rights groups slam 'pro-military' legislation – DW – 08/07/2023

 Pakistan: Rights groups slam 'pro-military' legislation

-The outgoing government of Pakistan passed a raft of legislation during the last 30 days.
-Many parliamentarians complained that some of the bills were not properly debated and oftentimes were not even referred to parliamentary committees — sparking fears about the setting of negative precedents in the South Asian country.
+The outgoing government of Pakistan has passed a raft of legislation during the last 30 days.
+Many parliamentarians have complained that some of those bills were not properly debated and oftentimes not even referred to parliamentary committees — sparking fears about the setting of negative precedents in the South Asian country.

 Controversial legislation